hyperconnect/HypeUI/README.md

 | name                           | Description  |
 ---------------------------------|----------------
-setHContentHugging               | Sets the priority with which a view resists being made larger than its intrinsic size. setVContentHugging               | Sets the priority with which a view resists being made larger than its intrinsic size. setHContentCompressionResistance | Sets the priority with which a view resists being made smaller than its intrinsic size. setVContentCompressionResistance | Sets the priority with which a view resists being made smaller than its intrinsic size. makeRatio                        | Modify the ratio of the size of the view. cornerRadius                     | Modify corner radius. border                           | Modify border style. background                       | Modifiy background color. makeContentMode                  | Modify content mode. frame                            | Positions this view within an invisible frame with the specified size. padding                          | Adds an equal padding amount to specific edges of this view. allowsHitTesting                 | Configures whether this view participates in hit test operations. masksToBounds                    | Setting sublayers are clipped to the layer’s bounds. accessibilityIdentifier          | Uses the string you specify to identify the view. overlay                          | Layers the views that you specify in front of this view. background                       | Layers the views that you specify behind this view.
+setHContentHugging               | Adjusts the priority for a view to resist growing beyond its intrinsic size horizontally. setVContentHugging               | Adjusts the priority for a view to resist growing beyond its intrinsic size vertically. setHContentCompressionResistance | Adjusts the priority for a view to resist shrinking below its intrinsic size horizontally. setVContentCompressionResistance | Adjusts the priority for a view to resist shrinking below its intrinsic size vertically. makeRatio                        | Sets the aspect ratio constraint for the view's size. cornerRadius                     | Applies a corner radius to the view to create rounded corners. border                           | Adds a border with specified color and width to the view. background                       | Sets the background color of the view. makeContentMode                  | Sets the content mode of the view. frame                            | Positions the view within a specified frame size. padding                          | Adds padding around specific edges of the view. allowsHitTesting                 | Enables or disables the view's interaction with touch events. masksToBounds                    | Clips the view's sublayers to its boundaries. accessibilityIdentifier          | Assigns an identifier used to find this view in tests. overlay                          | Places specified views in front of the view. background                       | Layers the views that you specify behind this view. center                           | Centers the view within a new parent view. tint                             | Applies a tint color to the view. opacity                          | Sets the transparency level of the view. scaleEffect                      | Scales the view by specified factors along the x and y axes. rotationEffect                   | Rotates the view by a specified angle around a given anchor point.

 <a name="text_modifier"></a>
 ### Text Modifier

 | name                           | Description  |
 ---------------------------------|----------------
-font                             | Modify text font. foregroundColor                  | Modify foreground color. textAligned                      | Modify text alignment lineLimit                        | The maximum number of lines that text can occupy in a view. lineBreakMode                    | Modify line break mode. adjustFontSize                   | Modify adjustsfontsize to fit width minimumScaleFactor               | Modify minimum scale factor.
+font                             | Sets the font of the text. foregroundColor                  | Applies a foreground color to the text. textAligned                      | Sets the alignment of the text within its container. lineLimit                        | Specifies the maximum number of lines the text can span. lineBreakMode                    | Defines how text wraps when it reaches the edge of its container. adjustFontSize                   | Adjusts the font size of the text to fit its width. minimumScaleFactor               | Sets the smallest multiplier for text size reduction to fit the width. preferredMaxLayoutWidth          | Sets the preferred maximum width for the Text object and enables method chaining. baselineAdjusted                 | Applies a baseline adjustment to the Text object and enables method chaining.

 <a name="stack_modifier"></a>
 ### Stack Modifier